szuke/xtuple-extensions/docs/TUTORIAL.md

 If you have not already cloned the [core xtuple repository](http://github.com/xtuple/xtuple) and set up your development environment, do so now by following [our setup instructions](https://github.com/xtuple/xtuple/wiki/Setting-up-an-Ubuntu-Virtual-Machine).
 You will furthermore want to fork and clone this [xtuple-extensions](http://github.com/xtuple/xtuple-extensions) repository.
 [ [HOW?] ](TUTORIAL-FAQ.md#how-to-fork-and-clone-xtuple-extensions)

 As you work through the tutorial you will be putting of your code in the `/source/icecream` directory of the xtuple-extensions repository.
 You can find a full version of the final product in a [sample directory](http://github.com/xtuple/xtuple-extensions/tree/master/sample/icecream).
 Because it is not in the source directory it is inactive, but it might be useful for reference as you complete the tutorial.
+By the end of the tutorial your directory structure should look like
+* source
+  * icecream
+    * client
+      * en
+      * models
+      * views
+      * widgets
+    * database
+      * orm
+        * ext
+        * models
+      * source
+    * test

 ## Part I: Adding the `IceCreamFlavor` business object